fanzhangcs/krCoreEnum/README.md

 # compile and run
 complie with g++ and -O3
-run and input the values of 'k' 'r', such as 5 10 for k=5 and r=10km the program ouputs in result.txt
+run and input the values of 'k' and 'r', such as 5 10 for k=5 and r=10km the program ouputs in result.txt